 The City also monitors each CDBG activity to ensure compliance with rules and regulations.
-Monitoring visits with subrecipients (external entities administering CDBG activities through an agreement with the City of Moorhead) are conducted annually.
+Files are reviewed to ensure income verification has been completed, project checklists assist staff in ensuring all projects meet the requirements of the program.
+For projects facilitated by subrecipients, monitoring visits with the subrecipients (external entities administering CDBG activities through an agreement with the City of Moorhead) are conducted annually.
 The City's right to monitor is identified in each subrecipient agreement and visits are scheduled at least 7 days in advance of the visit.